solkim-83/tp/docs/UserGuide.md

 * `view -t t/cs2030` Shows the details (as specified above) for the tag `cs2030` only.
 * `view -t t/cs2030 t/cs2040` Shows the details for the tags `cs2030` and `cs2040` in a sequential order.

-#### Listing a tag: `list`

-Lists all tags in the remarks panel.
-It lists each tag together with the contacts tagged.
-Super-tags are also denoted with `(supertag)`.

-Example:
-* `list -t`

----

-### Saving the data

-Athena's data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

+**Q**: How do I save changes?
+**A**: Athena's data is saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

 **Q**: Where are the save files that Athena uses?<br>
 **A**: The default save directory is in `{Athena home directory}/data`.